With the growing popularity of rideshare services, companies like Lyft vs. Uber are gradually edging out regular taxi services in major cities.

 In terms of providing customer support, Lyft has the edge.

-While the phone support is dedicated only for safety-related assistance, there is no dearth of customer support options with Uber as well.
+While the phone support is dedicated only to safety-related assistance, there is no dearth of customer support options with Uber as well.

 It has dedicated email and live chat support which is available 24×7.